arjshiv/localutils-mcp-server/CONTRIBUTING.md

 * Use TypeScript for all source files
 * 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification
+* You can try running `pnpm run lint` for style unification
 * Follow the TypeScript coding standards in the `.cursorrules` file

 ## License